 2019 –Published the novel Die Alan Die.
 Published the Black Panther biography and Hurricane JJ Maguire’s autobiography.
 Also released four short fiction works with independent wrestlers and Grappling by Gaslight, a collection of short stories about wrestling in the 1880s.
 Attended the CAC Reunion and presented Dr. D with his award.
 Spoke on behalf of Stu Gibson’s family at his induction into the New Albany High School Hall of Fame.

 2020 – Published the autobiographies of Tracy Smothers and Scott Romer.
 Published the biography of Elvira Snodgrass.
+Co-created the virtual pro wrestling convention Wrestling Bookmarks Covid-Con with Kenny Casanova.
+Produced a number of wrestling-related short films as well as Fluffy 2.5: Breaking Quarantine.
 Produced the short film series The World’s Shortest Horror Films and the short Coronavampires with my son Sam.